Gathering evidence: letters, emails & documents

 Most email communications these days come with a disclaimer at the bottom explaining that the email, its contents and any attachments are the property of the company.
 Furthermore, as an employee, it is highly likely that you will be subject to an email policy, a company property policy and a confidentiality policy.
 These policies will state that emails are company property, may contain confidential information belonging to the company and therefore must not be removed from the company.

-These policies are designed to prevent employees taking all sorts of actions including forwarding company emails to their own private account, electronically downloading or uploading caches of company emails, printing out emails and removing the print outs from the company premises.
+These policies are designed to prevent employees taking all sorts of actions including forwarding company emails to their own private account, electronically downloading or uploading company emails, printing out emails and removing the print outs from the company premises.

 General rule on removing emails